kepano/obsidian-minimal/README.md

 ### Cards

-Using `cards` transforms Dataview tables cards that can be sorted using the [Sortable plugin](https://github.com/alexandru-dinu/obsidian-sortable)
+Using `cards` transforms Dataview tables cards that can be sorted using the [Sortable plugin](https://github.com/alexandru-dinu/obsidian-sortable).
+Compatible with table width classes.

 | Class                | Description                                    |
 | :------------------- | :--------------------------------------------- |